 - Posted by: Phillip Van Hooser

 Do you ever feel like you are drowning at work?
 Increase engagement, creativity, and innovation for yourself and your team by learning how to delegate effectively.
-Phillip Van Hooser is sharing some of his thoughts on one of his most frequently asked questions, “How can I delegate effectively?”
+Here are a few thoughts on one of my most frequently asked questions, “How can I delegate effectively?”

 Delegate Effectively: When & What

 - Your workload becomes more manageable.

 - Creativity and innovation increase within your team.

 First of all, let’s understand that delegation is critically important, but it’s a skill that a lot of people never learn.
 I oftentimes say that delegation is the finest of the management arts and what I mean is this: you can get by without delegating, but you can go further with delegation.

 People ask me so often, “When should I delegate?”
 Well, I don’t know that there is a perfect time to delegate, but I do know that when there are changes within the workplace, somebody either comes or somebody leaves, then there is an opportunity for the leader to effectively delegate.
 Use this opportunity as a training tool.
 Your people can learn new things, cross-train, and become a more integral part of the team with their newfound skill set and knowledge from the tasks you’ve delegated to them.